woxcab/scrapy_rss/README.rst

 All allowed elements are listed in the `scrapy_rss/items.py <https://github.com/woxcab/scrapy_rss/blob/master/scrapy_rss/items.py>`_.
 All allowed attributes of each element with constraints and default values are listed in the `scrapy_rss/elements.py <https://github.com/woxcab/scrapy_rss/blob/master/scrapy_rss/elements.py>`_.
-You also can read `RSS specification <http://www.rssboard.org/rss-specification>`_ for more details.
+Also you can read `RSS specification <http://www.rssboard.org/rss-specification>`_ for more details.

 Scrapy Project Examples
 =======================